easybuilders/easybuild-tutorial/docs/index.md

 ---

-## Recordings

-**This introductory tutorial to EasyBuild was streamed on Tuesday June 23rd 2020.<br/>
-The recordings are available on YouTube.**

-See [https://github.com/easybuilders/easybuild/wiki/EasyBuild-tutorial](https://github.com/easybuilders/easybuild/wiki/EasyBuild-tutorial) for more information.

-<div align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/CiQ-bfFL2FA" frameborder="0" allow="accelerometer;
-autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

----

 ## Scope

-This is an introductory tutorial to [EasyBuild](https://easybuilders.github.io/easybuild), a command line tool for installing (scientific) software on High Performance Computing (HPC) systems.
+This is an introductory tutorial to [EasyBuild](https://easybuild.io), a command line tool for installing (scientific) software on High Performance Computing (HPC) systems.

 It aims to explain the core concepts of EasyBuild,